danirod12/ntd-wiki/docs/luckyblock/commands.md

 ⚠ Permission required for command: `luckyblock.command.convert`
 JSON format.
 This action is required for edit GUI features
 :::tip
 You should convert all configs to JSON format in premium version.
 It is really important
+Since `2.7.5-99` version all configs except default ones are generated in JSON format in premium version
 :::
 * `/ntdluckyblock destroy <chunk/radius>` - Command to destroy broken LuckyBlocks (Floating head without glass).
 You should provide at least one argument that should be a radius-integer or word `chunk` for chunk